-We also have audited, in accordance with the standards of the Public Company Accounting Oversight Board (United States), the effectiveness of Summit Financial Group, Inc. and subsidiaries' internal control over financial reporting as of December 31, 2006, based on criteria established in Internal Control-Integrated Framework issued by the Committee of Sponsoring Organizations of the Treadway Commission (COSO) and our report dated September 25, 2007, expressed an unqualified opinion on management's assessment of the effectiveness of Summit Financial Group, Inc. and subsidiaries' internal control over financial reporting and an adverse opinion on the effectiveness of Summit Financial Group, Inc. and subsidiaries' internal control over financial reporting.
+We also have audited, in accordance with the standards of the Public Company Accounting Oversight Board (United States), the effectiveness of Summit Financial Group, Inc. and subsidiaries' internal control over financial reporting as of December 31, 2006, based on criteria established in Internal Control-Integrated Framework issued by the Committee of Sponsoring Organizations of the Treadway Commission (COSO) and our report dated March 12, 2007, expressed an unqualified opinion on management's assessment of the effectiveness of Summit Financial Group, Inc. and subsidiaries' internal control over financial reporting and an unqualified opinion on the effectiveness of Summit Financial Group, Inc. and subsidiaries' internal control over financial reporting.

-ARNETT & FOSTER, P.L.L.C.
+/s/ Arnett & Foster, P.L.L.C.

-Charleston, West Virginia September 25, 2007
+Charleston, West Virginia March 12, 2007